Jadwiga of Poland: Strife with Sigismund (1392–1395)

-Conflict with the Teutonic Knights (1395–99)
+Conflict with the Teutonic Knights (1395–1399)

 The relationship between Lithuania and the Teutonic Knights remained tense.
 Jadwiga and her Polish advisers invited the Grand Master, Konrad von Jungingen, to Poland to open new negotiations in June 1396.
-Conflicts with Vladislaus of Opole and Siemowit of Masovia, who had not given up their claims to parts of Ruthenia and Cuyavia, also intensified.
-To demonstrate that the territories were under Jadwiga's direct control, Władysław-Jogaila granted the Duchy of Belz (in Ruthenia) and Cuyavia to her in early 1397.
+Conflicts with Vladislaus II of Opole and Siemowit IV of Masovia, who had not given up their claims to parts of Ruthenia and Cuyavia, also intensified.
+To demonstrate that the territories were under Jadwiga's direct control, Władysław II granted the Duchy of Belz (in Ruthenia) and Cuyavia to her in early 1397.
 However, Jadwiga and her Polish advisers wanted to avoid a war with the Teutonic Order.
-In response, Władysław-Jogaila replaced most Polish "starostas" (aldermen) in Ruthenia with local Orthodox noblemen.
-According to German sources, Władysław-Jogaila and Vytautas jointly asked Pope Boniface IX to sanction Vytautas' coronation as king of Lithuania and Ruthenia.
+In response, Władysław II replaced most Polish "starostas" (aldermen) in Ruthenia with local Orthodox noblemen.
+According to German sources, Władysław II and Vytautas jointly asked Pope Boniface IX to sanction Vytautas' coronation as king of Lithuania and Ruthenia.

 Jadwiga and Jungingen met in Włocławek in the middle of June, but they did not reach a compromise.
 The Teutonic Order entrusted Vladislaus of Opole with the task of representing their claims to Dobrzyń against Jadwiga.
 Jadwiga and her husband met Sigismund of Hungary, who had returned there after his catastrophic defeat in the Battle of Nicopolis, on 14 July.
 They seem to have reached a compromise because Sigismund offered to mediate between Poland, Lithuania and the Teutonic Knights.
 On Jadwiga's request, Wenceslaus of Bohemia granted permission for the establishment of a college for Lithuanian students in Prague on 20 July 1397.
 Jadwiga, who had spent "many sleepless nights" thinking of this project, according to herself, issued a charter of establishment for the college on 10 November.

 She opened new negotiations with the Teutonic Knights, but Konrad von Jungingen dispatched a simple knight to meet her in May 1398.
-Władysław-Jogaila's cousin Vytautas also entered into negotiations with the Teutonic Knights because he wanted to unite Lithuania and Ruthenia under his rule and to receive a royal crown from the Holy See.
+Władysław II's cousin Vytautas, also entered into negotiations with the Teutonic Knights because he wanted to unite Lithuania and Ruthenia under his rule and to receive a royal crown from the Holy See.
 According to the chronicle of John of Posilge, who was an official of the Teutonic Order, Jadwiga sent a letter to Vytautas, reminding him to pay the annual tribute that Władysław-Jogaila had granted her as dower.
-Offended by Jadwiga's demand, Vytautas sought the opinion of the Lithuanian and Ruthenian lords who refused Jadwiga's claim to a tribute.
-On 12 October 1398, he signed a peace treaty with the Teutonic Knights, without referring to Władysław-Jogaila's right to confirm it.
+Offended by Jadwiga's demand, Vytautas sought the opinion of the Lithuanian and Ruthenian lords, who refused Jadwiga's claim to a tribute.
+On 12 October 1398, he signed a peace treaty with the Teutonic Knights, without referring to Władysław II's right to confirm it.
 Oscar Halecki says that Posilge's "sensational story" is either an invention based on gossip or a guess by the chronicler.